nickbalestra/nickbalestra.github.io/_posts/2016-08-29-express-serve-ssr-react-app.md

 Two things going on here:

-First, as we’ll be using JSPM for managing our bundling client-side, we’ll be relying on a injected bundle workflow, so passing down system.js and config.js will be enough.
+First, as we’ll be using JSPM for managing our bundling client-side, we’ll be relying on a injected bundle workflow, so passing down system.js and config.js will be enough(the bundle map will be injected in config, so that we don’t need to use another script to declare it).
 We’ll then be using System js to import our app.
 If you wonder about JSPM, here is [why I love JSPM](http://nick.balestra.ch/2016/why-i-love-JSPM/) and why you should give it a go.

-Second, you probably noticed that I’m using es6, in order to avoid a build phase, we transpire in memory via the [babel require hook](https://babeljs.io/docs/usage/require/)
+Second, you probably noticed that we are using es6, in order to avoid a build phase, we transpile in memory via the [babel require hook](https://babeljs.io/docs/usage/require/)

 #### Hot Module Loading

 As we did for the server we want to make sure we enable hot module loading programmatically.
-To do so, let’s rely on the hml    property passed with our optionHash earlier:
+To do so, let’s rely on the hml toggle passed with our optionHash earlier:

 {% highlight javascript %}
 …